 - Popcorn

-What are some of your favorite after school snacks to feed growing kids?
+What are some of your favorite after sports snacks to feed growing kids?

 There are so many easy, inexpensive fueling foods for preteen football players.I understand that preteen football players are hungry after playing a 2 hour game.It’s very important for them.